 In the middle of 11th grade, each student starts working with a college counselor.
 As they begin to plan for the coming year, students receive individual accounts on Commonwealth's Naviance system.

 During 12th grade, many other elements come into play:

-- Essay advisor: In addition to a faculty advisor and college counselor, each senior also has an advisor who helps him or her present a lifetime of experience so that college admissions officers can more fully appreciate the student’s interests and strengths.
+- Essay advisor: In addition to a faculty advisor and college counselor, each senior also has an advisor who helps them present their experiences so college admissions officers can more fully appreciate the student’s interests and strengths.

-- Recommendation letters: Because teachers, the Headmaster, and college counselor know each student well, their recommendation letters sparkle with vivid detail.
+- Recommendation letters: Because teachers, the Head of School, and college counselor know each student well, their recommendation letters sparkle with vivid detail.

-- Academic recognition: By their senior year most students have taken several Advanced Placement exams.
-A senior class of 36 typically includes two dozen students recognized by the National Merit Scholarship Program and a dozen or more AP scholars.
+- Academic recognition: By senior year most students have taken several Advanced Placement exams.
+A senior class of thirty-six typically includes two dozen students recognized by the National Merit Scholarship Program and a dozen or more AP scholars.

 Colleges frequently report that our graduates distinguish themselves in the depth of their preparation and interest in their studies.
 Most are ambitious in what they seek from college: demanding work and intellectual excitement.
 Many move directly into advanced undergraduate courses.

 Representatives from some fifty colleges and universities visit Commonwealth each fall, and several days are set aside in October for students' visits to campuses.
-Teachers, the Headmaster, and college counselor can write recommendations that are at once comprehensive and specific.
+Teachers, the Head of School, and college counselor can write recommendations that are at once comprehensive and specific.

 We work hard to help students prepare strong applications, but we also encourage them to regard college placement not as the reason for, but as a consequence of their achievement here.
-We are proudest of our success in preparing students for their lives beyond Commonwealth, and of how often they end up doing work that can make a difference in the world.
+We are proudest of our success in preparing students for their lives beyond Commonwealth, and of how often they prioritize work that can make a difference in the world.